Hermann Lehmann: Biography

 As World War II advanced, classified as a "friendly alien", he was among the Jewish refugees rounded up at Huyton in 1940.
 In October, he was released and volunteered himself in the work efforts.
-Charles Scott Sherrington, Nobel laurate and former President of the Royal Society, help him get a position in the Emergency Medical Service at Runwell Hospital in Essex.
+Charles Scott Sherrington, Nobel laureate and former President of the Royal Society, help him get a position in the Emergency Medical Service at Runwell Hospital in Essex.
 In 1942, he was recruited, again with help of Sherrington, in the Royal Army Medical Corps (R.A.M.C.) to investigate a rampant anaemia in the British Army in India.
 He was initially a pathologist, raised to Lieutenant Colonel and later appointed assistant director of pathology to the North East India Command.
 It was while working there that he received an application for naturalisation from a "certain Captain Lehmann, R.A.M.C.", to which he sent a full recommendation.
-His major woks in the biochemistry of blood originated there as he witnessed high incidence of iron deficiency among the Indian troops.
+His major works in the biochemistry of blood originated there as he witnessed high incidence of iron deficiency among the Indian troops.
 As the war ended he was demobilised in the late 1946, and was appointed in 1947 as a Senior Nutrition Research Officer under Colonial Medical Research Fellowship at Makerere College (now Makerere University) in Kampala, Uganda.

 In 1949, he returned to England as Consultant Pathologist at the Pembury Hospital in Kent.
 He moved to St Bartholomew's Hospital in London as a Senior Lecturer in 1951 and worked there until 1963.
 He was appointed as a biochemist at the Addenbrooke’s Hospital of the University of Cambridge in 1963.
 The Medical Research Council established the Abnormal Haemoglobin Research Unit under his supervision that year under the university.
 He eventually became the first professor of clinical biochemistry in the university in 1967.
 Between 1963 and 1975 he was Honorary Director of the World Health Organization for the Abnormal Haemoglobin Research Unit.
 He retired from the university in 1977, and continued a research programme called the National Haemoglobin Reference Centre funded by WHO.

 In 1940, Lehmann married Benigna Norman-Butler, a musician, with whom he had two daughters, Susan and Ruth, and two sons, Paul and David.